homepage

 Flo’s Appetizing: lox bagel

 For years, it was impossible to find real-deal New York-style bagels in Amsterdam (although old-time Amsterdammers like me will still have a soft spot for Tony’s New York City Bagels).
-But then along came Flo’s Appetizing, now with three locations in the city.
-Their chewy, tasty bagels come topped with smoked salmon and a schmear of scallion-chive cream cheese, but there’s also a carrot version for vegans.
+But then along came Flo’s Appetizing, now with two locations in the city.
+Their authentic bagels come topped with smoked salmon and a schmear of scallion-chive cream cheese, but there’s also a carrot version for vegans.

 Photo courtesy of Flo’s Appetizing because I ate my bagel too fast!